The Martha Raber (Troyer) Story

 I do not fault my family for having struggled with this whole situation.
 It was indeed a wild ride!
 Sometimes God leads us in a direction that is difficult for others to understand at the time.
 But like the saying goes, sometimes the truth seems stranger than fiction.

 Vernon And Martha Raber live in Strasburg Ohio.
-Vernon is a truck driver, and Martha is a homemaker and self-employed seamstress.
+Vernon is a truck driver, and Martha is a school teacher at West Salem Anabaptist Mission School.
 Vernon serves as head Deacon and Martha teaches children’s Sabbath School at the West Salem Anabaptist SDA Church.